cometbft/cometbft/docs/architecture/adr-112-proposer-based-timestamps.md

 The `MedianTime` function can be completely removed.

 Since `CommitSig`s will no longer contain a timestamp, the validator authenticating a commit will no longer include the `CommitSig` timestamp in the hash of fields it builds to check against the cryptographic signature.
+--->

-#### Timestamp validation when a block has not received a polka
+#### Timestamp validation when a block has not received a Polka

-The [POLRound](https://github.com/cometbft/cometbft/blob/68ca65f5d79905abd55ea999536b1a3685f9f19d/types/proposal.go#L29) in the `Proposal` message indicates which round the block received a polka.
+The [`POLRound`](https://github.com/cometbft/cometbft/blob/1f430f51f0e390cd7c789ba9b1e9b35846e34642/types/proposal.go#L29) in the `Proposal` message indicates which round the block received a Polka.
 A negative value in the `POLRound` field indicates that the block has not previously been proposed on the network.
-Therefore the validation logic will check for timely when `POLRound < 0`.
+Therefore the validation logic will check for timely when `POLRound == -1`.

-When a validator receives a `Proposal` message, the validator will check that the `Proposal.Timestamp` is at most `PRECISION` greater than the current Unix time known to the validator, and at maximum `PRECISION + MSGDELAY` less than the current Unix time known to the validator.
+When a validator receives a `Proposal` message, it records it `proposalReceiveTime` as the current Unix time known to the validator.
+The validator will check that the `Proposal.Timestamp` is at most `PRECISION` greater than `proposalReceiveTime`, and at maximum `PRECISION + MSGDELAY` less than `proposalReceiveTime`.
 If the timestamp is not within these bounds, the proposed block will not be considered `timely`.

 Once a full block matching the `Proposal` message is received, the validator will also check that the timestamp in the `Header.Timestamp` of the block matches this `Proposal.Timestamp`.